 That means Google won’t be sending people to password-protected pages, which is a good thing for your site’s user experience.

 Password Protected Categories costs $59.
 With that, you get one year of support and updates for one website.

-Barn2 Media is very transparent about this – I just think it’s worth reiterating.
+Barn2 Media is very transparent about this – We just think it’s worth reiterating.

 What About Support?

-As you probably gleaned from the hands-on screenshots, the plugin is pretty dang easy to use.
-But if you need help, Barn2 Media has detailed support docs for all of their plugins.
-You also get that one year of dedicated support in case you run into something that’s not in the support docs.
+As you probably gleaned from the hands-on screenshots, the plugin is pretty easy to use.
+But if you need help, Barn2 Media has detailed support docs for all their plugins.
+You also get that one year of dedicated support if you run into something that’s not in the support docs.

 Password Protected Categories does everything it promised.
 It lets you: